pillowlab/StepRampMCMC/README.txt

 If running this code on Windows is absolutely necessary, the author may provide limited support in getting the GPU code functional on windows.

+To complete the CUDA setup, you must add the following lines to the end of your .bashrc file in your home directory:
+    export PATH=/usr/local/cuda-7.0/bin:$PATH
+    export LD_LIBRARY_PATH=/usr/local/cuda-7.0/lib64:$LD_LIBRARY_PATH
+(make sure the directories match your CUDA install directory!)

 To compile the CUDA files into MEX files that can be executed by MATLAB, see
     code/CUDAlib/myPaths.m (tells the compiler where to find your MATLAB and CUDA installations)